DoB1983-10-16 BirthplaceAuckland Height1.83 m (6' 0") Weight126 kg (19 st 11 lb) PositionProp

 Jonny was selected for the England U20s squad that competed in the 2010 Six Nations and was chosen for the Junior World Cup squad for the tournament in Argentina.

-2011-12 has arguably been a breakthrough season for Jonny as he has become a first team regular, been selected for the England Saxons and won the LV= Breakthrough Player and Aviva Premiership Player of the Month for January awards.
+2011-12 was arguably a breakthrough season for Jonny as he became a first team regular, was selected for the England Saxons and won the LV= Breakthrough Player and Aviva Premiership Player of the Month for January awards.

 Was selected for England's summer tour of Argentina and won his first international cap in the second test.